lfyfly/vue-waterfall-easy/README.md

-scrollReachBottom | When the scroll bar scrolls to the bottom,it is used to trigger a request for new image data preloaded | Trigger every time image preloading is completed click | Trigger when the card is clicked,look at an example under the table

-click event demo
+scrollReachBottom | When the scroll bar scrolls to the bottom,it is used to trigger a request for new image data preloaded | Trigger every time image preloading is completed click | Trigger when the card is clicked,look at an example under the table pullDownMove | The mobile terminal takes effect, touches the pull-down event, and the first parameter can obtain the Y-axis moving distance difference, which is often used for pull-down refresh. pullDownEnd | The mobile terminal takes effect, and the touch pull-down event is raised by the finger, which is often used for pull-down refresh. click event demo
 ```html
 <vue-waterfall-easy :imgsArr="imgsArr" @scrollReachBottom="getData" @click="clickFn"></vue-waterfall-easy>